-Portfolio Manager, Guinness Global Equity Income
+Portfolio Manager, Guinness Global Equity Income Fund

-Matthew Page joined Guinness Global Investors in 2005, and is co-manager of the Guinness Global Equity Income Fund, Guinness Global Innovators Fund, and the Guinness European Equity Income Fund.
+Matthew Page joined Guinness Global Investors in 2005, and is co-manager of the Guinness Global Equity Income Fund and Guinness Global Innovators Fund.
 Matthew previously worked for Goldman Sachs as an analyst in Fixed Income Currencies and Commodities (FICC).
 He graduated from New College, University of Oxford with a Master's Degree in Physics.
 Matthew is a CFA charterholder.